Soups

 A bowl of Vegan Tomato Basil Soup with pesto and fresh basil on top

-Be sure to leave a star rating and review below if you try the recipe so other readers know how you liked it!
+Be sure to leave a star rating and review if you loved the recipe so other readers know how you liked it.
+Enjoy!

 This Vegan Tomato Basil Soup is easy to make and so creamy.
 It's made with roasted tomatoes, cauliflower, and onions, then thickened with cashews and basil pesto.
 It's the perfect soup for fall!